lindsayplatt/episodic-river-salinization-model/README.md

 ### Pipeline outputs

 Many of the pipeline's artifacts are "object targets" but there are some files created.
-As of 2/29/2024, the best way to see how the pipeline and analysis ran is to open the files stored in  `6_DefineCharacteristics/log/`.
+As of 5/15/2024, the best way to see how the pipeline and analysis ran is to open the figures and data stored in  `7_Disseminate/out/`.
 This will only have built if all the other pipeline steps were successfully run.

-TODO: Add more info about pipeline output.
+TODO: Add more info about pipeline output as we make progress.